 You get 10 seconds, so use them wisely and, you probably guessed this, but try to squeeze in a CTA to get people to keep engaging with you.

 LinkedIn has played a part in nearly every client I’ve landed.
 And not only do I use LinkedIn to reach out to businesses, but because of the way I’ve optimized my profile, clients find me.

 I’ve got a video and a free guide on LinkedIn profile optimization.

+These LinkedIn tips and tricks are just the tip of the iceberg.
 If you want to learn how to use LinkedIn and email outreach to scale your business to six figures a year, I can help.
 Learn more about my program, Revenue Spark, and let’s get this show on the road.